Skip to content

 Fannie/Freddie: If the case involves a mortgage owned by Fannie or Freddie, you can report the fraud directly to them.

-While they don’t conduct criminal investigations, they’ll open an internal investigation and if they prove fraud, they’ll report to the criminal authorities.
+While they don’t conduct criminal investigations, they will open an internal investigation and, if they prove fraud, report to the criminal authorities.

 Report possible fraud directly to Fannie at Mortgage Fraud Tips at 1-800-2FANNIE (1-800-232-6643).